 At the close of the community survey in late May 2017 more than 1200 responses had been received, with the community rating the existing facilities plus telling us what they liked about the reserve and where they saw potential for improvements.

-The survey results and information collected from other engagement activities are now being collated and analysed.
+The survey results and information collected from other engagement activities have now being collated and analysed and a report has been prepared.

 At this stage no development plans have been endorsed by the Town or approved by Council.

-The next step will be presenting the survey results to Council who will decide the way forward.
+The next step will be presenting the report to Council who will decide which options are to be considered further.

 Situated next to Perry Lakes Reserve, the Alderbury Sports Ground is home to the YMCC Hockey Club, Subiaco-Floreat Cricket Club, City Beach Tee Ball Club, and is regularly used by numerous schools for cross country and sports carnivals.